Mobivia Groupe

 Mobivia is a French based company group which focuses on car repairs, car accessories and car parts.

 Its first store was in France in 1970 near Lille (Englos); during the 1980s the brand expanded its auto centers through France and abroad by entering the Spanish market.
 In 1986, it also launched its first brand product, Norauto Oil, while in the 1990s, the group expanded to Italy, Portugal, Argentina and Poland with the launch of more new Norauto brand products.
 In the 2000s, the group also created The Norauto Foundation and signed The European Road Safety Policy and in 2006, they expanded to the Hungarian market.
 In 2010 the original name Norauto was changed to Mobivia.
 Norauto remains a Mobivia brand name.
 In 2013, Norauto officially left Hungary.

+The European branch of Midas was acquired by the Mobivia group in 2004.
+The group acquired the license for Europe, Africa, Turkey, and Brazil in 2014.